dynamsoft-docs/document-viewer-docs/api/interface/documentdetectconfig.md

 The accepted confidence.
 Value range: [0, 100] in percentage.

-The default value is 60.
 The higher the setting, the more accurate the automatic boundaries detection.

+The default value is the vaule which is set by [`CaptureViewerConfig`-`acceptedPolygonConfidence`]({{ site.api }}interface/captureviewerconfig.html#acceptedpolygonconfidence).

 ### enableAutoCapture

 Wheter to enable auto capture.
-The default value is `false`.
+The default value is the vaule which is set by [`CaptureViewerConfig`-`enableAutoCapture`]({{ site.api }}interface/captureviewerconfig.html#enableautocapture).

 ### autoCaptureDelay